Reentrant Rigidity Transition in Planar Epithelia with Volume- and Area Elasticity

-{\it Mapping to the 2D model.---}Our 3D simulation results are idicative of a reentrant columnar-to-squamous rigidity transition.
-To assess their possible relation with the 2D APE model, where the rigidity transition has been well-studied, we next project our model to 2D.
+{\it Mapping to the 2D APE model.---}The results of our 3D simulations~(Fig.~\ref{F1}) are indicative of a reentrant columnar-to-squamous rigidity transition.
+To assess their possible relation with the well-studied 2D APE model, we next project our model to 2D.
 In line with our vertex model, where $k_V=100$, we assume $k_V\to\infty$ and thus, $V_k=1$ for all cells.
-By expressing cell geometry in terms of $A$, $h$, and $P_k$ and accounting for the fixed-volume constraint, the single-cell energy becomes $W_k=A^{-2}\left [P_k-A\left (S_0-2A\right )\right ]^2-(\gamma/2)P_k/A$.
+By expressing cell geometry in terms of $A$, $h$, and $P_k$ and accounting for the fixed-volume constraint, the single-cell energy becomes

 Since, at a given 3D cell aspect ratio $\xi$, the cell in-plane area is {\it a priori} imposed~(Eq.~[\ref{eq:xi}]), $A$ can be used to renormalize cell perimeters $P_k$ as well as the energy.
 The single-cell energy, recast in terms of renormalized perimeter $p_k=P_k/\sqrt{A}$, and rescaled by $A^{-1}$, reads

 where